AMCCL00/kibana-project/README.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- metricbeat/filebeat-playbook.yml file into your docker's /etc/ansible file.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- To install one of the playbooks on a specific machine, you need to update the respective Config file and change the IP address to whatever machine you want to install it on.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- To ensure that the machine is running, go to (your elk server's IP):5601 to ensure it is running.
+If it is successful, it will take you to Kibana.